-On July 27 the Dominion cabinet decided to demand a royalty on the output of the new disgings of the Yukon.
+On July 27 the Dominion cabinet decided to demand a royalty on the output of the new diggings of the Yukon.
 Under regulations previously issued, a fee of \$15 per claim for registry and a tax of \$100 per annum were imposed.
 Now, in addition to this, a royalty of 10 per cent of the output is to be collected from all claims producing \$500 per month, and 20 per cent on these producing more than that amount.
-Moreover, every alternate claim on all placer ground is to be reserved as the property of the government, to be sold or worked for its revenue.
-The establishment of such a system, which is, we believe, without precedent on this continent since the end of Span- for \$1,000."
-"We ish rule in Mexico, is startling to those troit Free Press.
+Moreover, every alternate claim on all placer ground is to be reserved as Impossible-"See here.
+That horse the property of the government, to be you sold me runs away, kicks, bites, sold or worked for its revenue.
+The scrikes and tries to tear down the ish rule in Mexico, is startling to those | troit Free Press.